 - NINES (Networked Infrastructure for Nineteenth-Century Electronic Scholarship), federation of web sites in 19th-century studies

 - A Select Romanticism Bibliography by Nicholas Halmi, covering work on the period and on individual authors; last updated 2009, but very good for identifying standard editions, biographies, and landmark critical works on Romantic authors.

-- Romanticism and Victorianism on the Net, peer-reviewed journal.
+- Romanticism on the Net, peer-reviewed online journal.